 Note that it can be tempting to say that, if the uncertainties shown indicate that the elements are only good to (say) 0.01 degree, you should set the precision to two or three digits.
 Oddly, this is really not a good idea.
 The problem is that if someone attempts to re-create an ephemeris with truncated elements, they'll get serious errors when compared to the original observations.
 So keeping at least four digits is advisable.

-• "Use weight file" check-box: By default, observations are all given the same uncertainties (sigmas) in position, magnitude, and timing.
-If they are in .rwo format, then the weights given in that file will be used.
-Turn on this check-box, and weights from #weight tags or from weight.txt will be used.
+• "Use sigma file" check-box: By default, observations are all given the same uncertainties (sigmas) in position, magnitude, and timing.
+If they are in .rwo format, then the sigmas given in that file will be used.
+Turn on this check-box, and sigmas from #sigma tags or from sigma.txt will be used.

 • Alternative orbit format: Normally, you would leave this box checked.
 Find_Orb will then show MOID information for most planets, and uncertainties in orbital elements if a "full step" is performed.
 However, this format does not exactly match the eight-line format used by MPC.
 Un-check this box if you need MPC format (for example, when supplying data to a planetarium program.)

 • Precise residual check-box: Checking this will cause residuals to be show with an extra digit.
 This option has long been available in console Find_Orb; I've found it handy mostly in ensuring that Find_Orb was replicating results from NEODyS and AstDyS, right down to the milliarcsecond.
 (In the normal course of things, the only observations I can think of that might be good to such a level would be HST and Hipparcos ones, and the VLBA observations of Saturn.)

 Comets occasionally show more complex non-gravitational effects, due to vaporization as they approach the sun.
 There is a standard comet model that approximates this behavior, and encapsulates it in parameters A1 and A2.
 Select "Comet Non-Grav", and the non-gravitational parameters A1 and A2 will be fitted.
 This only makes sense for comets, and only if the arc is pretty long.